Base rate fallacy: Example 3: Terrorist identification

 The base rate fallacy is so misleading in this example because there are many more non-terrorists than terrorists, and the number of false positives (non-terrorists scanned as terrorists) is so much larger than the true positives (terrorists scanned as terrorists).

 Multiple practitioners have argued that as the base rate of terrorism is extremely low, using data mining and predictive algorithms to identify terrorists cannot feasibly work due to the false positive paradox.
 Estimates of the number of false positives for each accurate result vary from over ten thousand to one billion; consequently, investigating each lead would be cost- and time-prohibitive.
 The level of accuracy required to make these models viable is likely unachievable.
 Foremost, the low base rate of terrorism also means there is a lack of data with which to make an accurate algorithm.
 Further, in the context of detecting terrorism false negatives are highly undesirable and thus must be minimised as much as possible; however, this requires increasing sensitivity at the cost of specificity, increasing false positives.
 It is also questionable whether the use of such models by law enforcement would meet the requisite burden of proof given that over 99% of results would be false positives.

+A distinct mechanism amplifies this effect in multi-attribute screening.
+While matching 15 specific pre-determined attributes has probability 10^{−35} (one in 30 decillion), systems that flag individuals matching any 15 of 1,000 attributes have per-person false alert probabilities around 10^{−4}—a difference of 31 orders of magnitude arising from the combinatorics of threshold rules, not low base rates alone.
+In a city of one million, this produces approximately 226 false alerts; the probability of zero false alerts is roughly 10^{−99}.
+Such systems exhibit sharp phase transitions at critical population sizes, beyond which failure becomes certain and cannot be prevented through threshold adjustment.